 Given that roughly 75% of Europe’s population lives in cities – according to Eurostat statistics - the EU’s urban areas are important contributors to the EU’s energy consumption and greenhouse gas emissions, which have a huge impact on climate change.
 At the same time cities are the main drivers of the EU’s economy, opening effective pathways to growth and jobs for Europe.

 Tackling energy challenges also means promoting more attractive and competitive urban areas, healthier and more sustainable places to live in.
 Several policies, proposals and initiatives are in place to achieve these results at EU level:

-- The energy union policy sets out the targets and actions to transform the European energy system into the most sustainable in the world.
+- The energy union strategy sets out the targets and actions to transform the European energy system into the most sustainable in the world.

 - The Urban Agenda for the EU promotes better laws, easier access to funding and more knowledge sharing on issues relevant for cities, bringing together the Commission, national ministries, city governments and other stakeholder.

-- The smart cities policy context aims to support the energy union and the Urban Agenda.
+- The smart cities policy context aims to support the energy union and the Urban Agenda for the EU.

 - The EU Covenant of Mayors for Climate & Energy brings together thousands of local governments voluntarily committed to implementing EU climate and energy objectives in cities.